joanlopez/golang-advent-of-code/2019/README.md

 If you have a look at the leaderboard [here](https://adventofcode.com/2019/leaderboard/day/7), you can see how big is the difference between the one star results from the two stars ones.
 So, it seems even the experts suffered something similar.

+### Day 8: Space Image Format

+It's one of the easiest ones (until now) and it basically consists on some loops and a bit of arrays / matrix manipulation.
+No tricky at all.

+There were only a couple of things (from part two) that were tricky to understand (at first catch).

+Firstly, I understood that the black "color" was the most "powerful" one, but not.
+You have to iterate over the layers from top to bottom until you find a non-transparent pixel.

+Secondly, when I was printing the obtained message from merging the given layers, I realised that white pixels were the ones with content, instead of what's the common sense on a RGB system (where white means nothing).
+After that, I decided to  printed the white pixels ("X") and left the others (black and transparent) with no content at all (" ") and I finally found it.